HISTORY OF THE MUDDBUNNIES

 3 months later the Muddbunnies Riding Club was officially incorporated as a Non-Profit Society with a Constitution and By-Laws, and became incorporated under the Society Act.
 The official name of the club is “Muddbunnies Riding Club (BC)”.
 The club grew, to a total of 106 members by the end of 2009.

-Continuing the Journey: Muddbunnies 2010 - Present
+Continuing the Journey: Muddbunnies 2010 - 2023

 As Muddbunnies stepped into a new decade, the community's growth and passion for mountain biking continued to flourish.
 The years following 2009 saw the Muddbunnies not just as a club, but as a symbol of empowerment and adventure on the trails.